-Learnt Sanskrit from the Brahmans of Trichur, knew also Syriac and Malayālam.
-He was the author of an unpublished Sanskrit Grammar, the MS. of which was kept and occasionally studied in Rome.
+EH learned Sanskrit from the Nambudiri Brahmins in Trichur, knew also Syriac and Malayālam.
+He was the author of an unpublished Sanskrit Grammar, the manuscript of which was kept and occasionally studied in Rome.
 Also wrote on Malayālam, and compiled a Sanskrit dictionary.
 In this he was assisted by his missionary colleague Pimentel, whom he in turn helped in his Tamil dictionary.
-Never published anything, but his MSS. were much used by —> Paulinus a S. Bartholomaeo, who also acknowledged his debt and gave information obtained from his still living disciples.
+Never published anything himself, but his manuscripts were much used by —> Paulinus a S. Bartholomaeo, who also acknowledged his debt and gave information obtained from his still living disciples.

 Publications: Manuscripts only, on Sanskrit: Dictionarium Malabaricum Samscrdamicum–Lusitanicum; Grammatica grandonica sive Samscrdamica.